 Our Chief Compliance Officer oversees all Compliance departments and the underlying Compliance Officers and Compliance experts around the world.
 The Compliance Officers implement our compliance program within their respective areas of responsibility (adapting to local regulations) and receive guidance from our Group Compliance Center of Expertise.
 This is a centralized body that drives the design and evolution of our compliance program across all business sectors and Group functions.

 As part of the Group Compliance Center of Expertise, our global team for coordinating transparency reporting is responsible for implementing current and upcoming transparency reporting requirements in the Healthcare business sector – including those of the European Federation of Pharmaceutical Industries and Associations (EFPIA) and the United States Physician Payments Sunshine Act.
 More information on our Healthcare governance and compliance activities can be found in the Responsible interactions with health systems section.

 Our commitment: Guidelines and standards

-Our compliance program builds on our company values and integrates these into our compliance framework, which contains Group-wide policies and procedures for entrepreneurial conduct.
+Our compliance program builds on our company values and integrates these into our compliance framework, which consists of Group-wide policies, standards and procedures for entrepreneurial conduct.
 The following are mandatory for all our employees:

 - Our Code of Conduct guides our people in conducting business ethically – in line with our values and the law.
 It is available to all employees worldwide in 22 languages.